Orlando, Florida

 I lived here for four years, and I loved it here!

-I especially enjoyed visiting the theme parks with my late sister, and the rare times he came down, my younger brother, and the one time she came down, my mother.
+I especially enjoyed visiting the theme parks with my late sister, and the rare times he came down, my younger brother, and the one time she came down (for her 55th birthday), my mother.

 There are seven theme parks in Orlando: Walt Disney World (which includes the Magic Kingdom, Epcot, Disney's Hollywood Studios, and Animal Kingdom, Universal Studios Florida and Islands of Adventure, and Sea World.